-“It's the ability to to push on past adversity.
-It's you know some people call it grit you know it's it's that ability to do that.”
+“It's the ability to push on past adversity.
+It's you know some people call it grit you know it's that ability to do that.”

 “Things don't rattle recruiters.
-You know high-level high-performing recruiters just aren't rattled by things as much because this is very much an up-and-down kind of industry.
-You just go on to some of the recruiting forums on Facebook and LinkedIn and read the ups and downs that people have sometimes in the same day and to be able to get past that and continue on is very important.”
+You know high-level high performing recruiters just aren't rattled by things as much because this is very much an up-and-down kind of industry.
+You just go on to some of the recruiting forums on Facebook and LinkedIn and read the ups and downs that people have sometimes on the same day and to be able to get past that and continue on is very important.”

 Connecting With Others

-“It's the ability to connect at a level to where people develop a level of trust with you to where they keep wanting to come back to you to where they refer people to you and you're able to ultimately develop this robust network especially when you're talking about search and specialized search the ones that are really really successful develop a robust network of
+“It's the ability to connect at a level to where people develop a level of trust with you, to where they keep wanting to come back to you, to where they refer people to you and you're able to ultimately develop this robust network especially when you're talking about search and specialized search.
+The ones that are really successful develop a robust network of connections.”

 Tom advises newbies to avoid becoming generalists as there is a talent shortage.
 They should be looking for an opportunity to specialize, but not too specialized because if a downturn in your specialization happens then you could be in trouble.
 You have to be broad enough to avoid these downturns, but specialized enough that it creates extra value for you and gives you the ability to create your own network.

 What Advice Would You Give the Seasoned Pro That's Been Doing This For 20 Years?